In this section, we’ll map out the different components of an Adobe Portfolio site. We’ll use the Andreas theme as an example.

 Image 2: Page View (top)

 A Page is a collection of images, videos, text, and other elements that are arranged to showcase your creative projects.
-Pages have integrations with Adobe Lightroom, Adobe Creative Cloud, and numerous 3rd party sites.
-A visitor can reach a Page via a Gallery or the Navigation.
+Pages is where you upload your content (images, videos, etc.) to.
+A visitor can reach a Page via a Collection page or directly from the Navigation.

 Page Title & Description